albertosantagostino/ITAQA-air-quality-aggregator/README.md

 > As a consequence of the SARS-CoV-2 outbreak in Italy ([Wikipedia link](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_Italy)), will there be a measurable **effect on the air pollution** in the affected region(s) due to the "more people working from home therefore **less traffic**" effect?
 If yes, is this reduction strongly correlated with the level of lockdown enforced by the Italian government in these weeks/months?

-More in general, the purpose of this tool is to provide national air pollution data in an **uniform and accessible way**
+More in general, the purpose of the framework is to provide national air pollution data in an **uniform and accessible way**

 ## Objectives